 We conducted our audit in accordance with International Standards on Auditing (ISA).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Confederation in accordance with the ethical requirements that are relevant to our audit of the financial statements in the Code of Ethics for Professional Accountants (IESBA Code) jointly with the ethical requirements that are relevant to our audit of the financial statements in Perú, and we have fulfilled our ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the Confederation in accordance with the ethical requirements that are relevant to our audit of the financial statements in the Code of Ethics for Professional Accountants (IESBA Code) jointly with the ethical requirements that are relevant to our audit of the financial requirements in zero our audit of the financial statements in Perú and we have fulfilled our ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.